Photos By: Teresa Porter for My Friend Teresa Studio

 Official Music Video for Soul-Country Pimpgrass

-Tennessee Jed Fisher was born in Tennessee, but makes his home in the mountains of Western North Carolina.
+Tennessee Jed Fisher was born in Tennessee, but makes his home in the Raleigh area of North Carolina.
 A soul-shaking singer with thoughtful, often humorous lyrics and the acoustic guitar chops to back them up, Jed blends multiple genres into his own unique Americana/Newgrass sound.
 Having released four star-studded and critically acclaimed albums, Jed has worked with many high-profile artists, including current and former members of Ricky Skaggs & Kentucky Thunder, Steep Canyon Rangers, Sam Bush Band, Sister Sadie, Infamous Stringdusters, Leftover Salmon, Ben Folds Five, Songs From the Road Band, Dailey & Vincent, Mountain Heart, Town Mountain, Che Apalache, Jon Stickley Trio, and The Waybacks.
 His music has been featured in the television programs, Duck Dynasty, and Dwayne “The Rock” Johnson’s Wake Up Call.

 “Wow, killer!
 Great singing, …really a great track!
 When Newgrass Revival gets back together, they should do this song… Thanks for having me, super fun session!” – Rob Ickes